 It's nice to see a good collection of color photographs of this former extensive transit operation.
 Because the system was shut down in 1954, there was a narrow window between World War II and then for color photography of the trolley lines.
 See the cars doing their work in all kinds of weather across the Minneapolis-St. Paul metropolitan landscape.

 Until 1954, Minneapolis and St. Paul were served by the yellow, home-built streetcars of Twin City Rapid Transit Company.
-Drawing on the Minnesota Streetcar Museum's collection, this is the first ever all-color book to tell the story of this extensive, well-run system.
+Drawing on the Minnesota Streetcar Museum's collection, this is the first ever Color book to tell the story of this extensive, well-run system.

-Morning Sun Books, hardcover with jacket, 128 pages, 8.5 x 11 x .5 in., Color photographs with captions.
+Hardcover with dust jacket, 128 pages, 8.5 x 11 in., Color photographs with captions.